slashdotdash/jekyll-lunr-js-search/README.md

 This may be initially hidden as the plugin will show the element when searching.

-### 6. Create a Mustache template to display the search result.
+### 6. Create a Mustache template to display the search results.

     {% raw %}
     <script id="search-results-template" type="text/mustache">